-To have knowledge of how plants and animals have managed to adapt to living in the harsh conditions of a desert.
+How have plants and animals managed to adapt to living in the harsh conditions of a hot desert?

 - As you watch the clip below make notes on how the Saguaro cactus has adapted to surviving in the desert.

 - In your book draw a diagram of the Saguaro cacti.
 The diagram should be about one third of a page and have room around it to add information about the cacti.